Sadia-Tasnim-Meem/SWE-423_assignments/Bresenham's_Line_Drawing_Algorithm/README.md

 ## Description

-The algorithm was coded using Python language.
+The algorithm was coded using both C++ and Python language.
+Python was used later for visualization.
 The different test cases and their ouput are as follows:

 ## Case 1: (1,1), (8,4)